-You will likely be notified about your eligibility to study off-campus in your semester of choice by early December, but in the meantime, you should start searching and applying for programs in the Colby OCS online portal system.
+You will likely be notified about your eligibility to study off-campus in your semester of choice by early December, but in the meantime, you should start researching programs in the Colby OCS online portal system.
 You can search by region, location, academic focus, language of instruction; additionally, each program has a rich brochure page.
 Do not wait until February to do your research as you may need advising from OSC and your academic advisor.
 You can only apply for one approved program in the online portal.
 If you change to another approved program, you will need to withdraw your application from the online portal and apply again.
 After you have selected your program, click on the “Apply” button.
 You will land on the application page where you will find links which require your response.
 You are not required to fill out all submissions at once as you can come back to your account at any time.
 Plan ahead and be mindful of the February 20th deadline.
 Remember that this is your application for Colby approval; you will need to apply directly to your program provider via their web site.

 OCS ADVISOR MEETING

 We recommend an individual meeting with an OCS advisor at least two weeks before the February 20th deadline.
 Before making an appointment, please be sure to familiarize yourself with the application process and deadlines.

 If you would like to petition for a program which is not on the Colby approved list, you are required to meet with an OCS advisor, and are required do so in the fall semester.
 Waiting until February is not feasible because you will need time to discuss your options with your academic advisor.
 You should always have a back-up program chosen from the approved list.

 MEETING WITH YOUR ACADEMIC ADVISOR